Johann Wolfgang von Goethe, aus Faust. Der Tragödie zweiter Teil. (1832)

 Picture 4: Between the edge of the Pils glass and the side of the Kölsch glass there will be a small “water mountain”

 Picture 5: Start one of the Kölsch glasses rotating using a pencil.
 Depending on the impetus the rotation can last 5 to 10 minutes, only when the moving glass has nearly reached standstill, the non moving glass starts to move.

 Depending on the observer, time and force of the rotation can differ.
-To avoid the “human interference field” a fixed camera is recommended.
+To avoid the “human interference field” a fixed time-lapse camera is recommended.
 The markers on the glasses undoubtedly prove - as shown by the shadow play - the consecutive movement of rotation

 For the Pils glass experiment you need two Pils glasses which are half filled with water.
 You place a Kölsch glass in each.
 Now you need to carefully pour water into both Kölsch glasses until they centre in the Pils glasses.
 The right Kölsch glass is carefully set into rotation with a pencil.
 The Kölsch glass which is set in motion rotates for up to 8 minutes round its own axis, then it seems to come to rest, but just before the standstill a pendular movement starts.
-Suddenly the unexpected occurs: the left Kölsch glass untouched by the observer slowly takes on the pendular movement of the right glass.
+Suddenly the unexpected occurs: the right Kölsch glass untouched by the observer slowly takes on the pendular movement of the left glass.